Solve each equation. Give solutions in exact form. See Examples 5–9. log(9x + 5) = 3 + log(x + 2)

 Domain of Logarithmic Functions

-The domain of a logarithmic function includes all values for which the argument (inside the log) is positive.
-When solving logarithmic equations, it is crucial to check that solutions do not make any log argument zero or negative, as these are not valid in the real number system.
+The domain of a logarithmic function includes all values for which the argument is positive.
+When solving logarithmic equations, it is important to check that the solutions do not make any logarithm’s argument zero or negative, as these are undefined.
+This ensures that only valid solutions are accepted.

 Recommended video: